-The IDP Framework and IDP/Budget Process Plan was drafted to ensure that the development process of the uThukela district IDP and local municipalities IDP are aligned and equally informed by each other, In addition to that, the Mayor of uThukela district municipality had a series of road shows in April and May 2012 in ensuring that the community are part and parcel of the IDP and Budget.
+The IDP Framework and IDP/Budget Process Plan was drafted to ensure that the development process of the uThukela district IDP and local municipalities IDP are aligned and equally informed by each other.
+In addition to that, the Mayor of uThukela district municipality will be having a series of road shows in April and May 2012 in ensuring that the community are part and parcel of the IDP and Budget.
 The road shows schedule are aligned to those of local municipalities.
-She utilised the Ukhozi FM slot to inform the community about the draft IDP and draft budget.
-This formed the basis for stakeholder input to ensure effective public participation in the
+She will also be utilising the Ukhozi FM slot to inform the community about the draft IDP and draft budget.
+This formed the basis for stakeholder input to ensure effective public participation in the IDP and Budget process.